Azure-Samples/azure-search-openai-demo/README.md

 Enabling private endpoints will disable all public network access by default, meaning that you can run `azd provision` but not `azd deploy` unless you are on a machine that is connected to the private VNET.

-You can optionally set the [`ALLOWED_HOST` variable, see "Restricting network traffic"](#restricting-network-traffic) which will **enable** public network access, but only to the IP range specified in the environment variable.
+You can optionally set the [`ALLOWED_IP` variable, see "Restricting network traffic"](#restricting-network-traffic) which will **enable** public network access, but only to the IP range specified in the environment variable.

 ### Enabling login and document level access control